 Coverage was good in the major towns and cities I visited, but less so outside them.

-I had full signal and 3G service in Kampot, Siem Reap and in and around Sihanoukville, but only 2G service (or no service at all) in much of the Angkor Wat complex and on the roads between towns.
+I had full signal and HSPA+ service in Kampot, Siem Reap, and in and around Sihanoukville, There was only 2G (or no service at all) in much of the Angkor Wat complex, and on the roads between towns.

-Data speeds weren’t super-fast, although they were more than enough for browsing, emails, using maps and making voice-based Skype calls.
+Data speeds weren’t super-fast, although they were fine for browsing, emails, using maps, and making voice-based Skype calls.
 The speed shown below was fairly typical wherever I tested it.